Pühtitsa Convent: History

-In 1919, after Estonia became independent from Russia, the new government confiscated most of the convent's land and transferred the convent to the Estonian Apostolic Orthodox Church, independent of Moscow.
-During the Second World War the battlefront was at times only a few kilometres away from the convent and Germans organized a concentration camp for Russian prisoners of war inside the monastery compound.
+In 1919, After Estonia became independent, the state confiscated much of the convent's land, and the convent came under the jurisdiction of the Estonian Apostolic Orthodox Church, independent of Moscow.
+During the Second World War, the battlefront was at times only a few kilometres away from the convent, and the Germans organized a concentration camp for Russian prisoners of war inside the monastery compound.

-Following the second invasion and occupation of Estonia by the Soviet Union in 1944, the convent managed to survive despite the uneasy co-existence with the Communist authorities.
+Following the Soviet reoccupation of Estonia in 1944, the convent managed to survive despite the uneasy co-existence with the Communist authorities.
 Patriarch Alexius II who was the bishop (later the archbishop) of Tallinn and Estonia in the 1960s was instrumental in the fight to keep the convent from closure.

 The Pühtitsa Convent and the Pskov-Caves Monastery were the only monasteries in the Soviet Union that did not suspend their activities throughout the 20th century.
 By 1991, the Pühtitsa monastic community consisted of 161 nuns.
 In 1990 it was placed under the direct authority of the Patriarch of Moscow and All Russia.